 Countertops are an important addition to any kitchen.
 Your lifestyle, budget, and personal needs should be factors when choosing a countertop that's right for your family.
 As you search through the various types of countertops, you can see the differences in quality, color, texture, and price.
 Campbell Cabinet Company offers several different types of countertops: laminates, quartz and granite.

-Laminates are probably the most affordable type of countertop sold nationwide with a large selection of colors and an extremely competitive price.
+Laminates are the most affordable type of countertop with a large selection of colors at competitive prices.
 A laminate countertop consists of a high pressured laminate material that is applied to either plywood or particle board, which is mounted on top of the base cabinets in your kitchen.
 The two main manufacturers of laminate countertops are Formica and Wilsonart.

 The colors of laminate countertops vary from solid to patterned.
 Patterned colors consist of unique designs that add color and style to the countertop, such as speckled colors, slate designs, granite designs, and marble designs.
 Laminate countertop colors are much improved from the colors available 20 years ago.